 Tagged Gail Senese Maine, GED Maine, HiSET, Maine Adult Education, Maine Department of Education, Maine high school equivalency exam

 I am pleased to introduce myself as the Educator Effectiveness Coordinator for the Maine Department of Education.
 In my first two weeks with the Department, I have gained a broad sense of the status of performance evaluation and professional growth (PE/PG) systems implementation among school administrative units (SAUs) across the state.
 I am now seeking to refine my understanding and at the same time develop a mutually-valuable, continuous source of data, information and resources for you.
 Continue reading

-Posted in Accountability, Administrators, Center for Best Practice, Dispatches, Educator Effectiveness, Elementary School, High School, Instruction, Middle School, News & Views, School Improvement, Teachers, Teaching & Learning
+Posted in Accountability, Administrators, Dispatches, Educator Effectiveness, Educators, Elementary School, High School, Instruction, Middle School, News & Views, School Improvement

 Tagged Educator effectiveness Maine, Maine Department of Education